ubc-library-rc/abacus/en/guides/user/index.md

 ## <a name='login' />Login

 The primary *Abacus* web page is located at <https://abacus.library.ubc.ca>.
+Anyone may search *Abacus* and view the data descriptions but many data files can only be accessed by users affiliated with SFU, UBC, UNBC, or UVic.
+To work with these licensed files you will need to **log in** with your university credentials.

-If you have come directly to this page, as opposed to navigating from your institution's library web site, you will need to **log in**, using the **Log In** link at the extreme right of the menu bar.
+If you have come directly to the *Abacus* home page, as opposed to navigating from your institution's library web site, follow these instructions to **log in**:

+**UVic users** [login here](https://login.ezproxy.library.uvic.ca/login?url=https://abacus.library.ubc.ca/dataverse/uvic) using your university credentials.
+After login you will be redirected to the UVic collection in Abacus.

+**SFU, UBC, and UNBC users** use the **Log In** link at the extreme right of the top menu bar.

 ![Where to login](images/login.png)

-By default, you will be presented with a drop down list of the four institutions participating in Abacus.
-Select your institution from the drop down list and login using the credentials supplied by your university, such as the Campus-wide Login (CWL) used at the University of British Columbia.
+By default, you will be presented with a drop down list showing SFU, UBC, and UNBC.
+Select your institution and login using the credentials supplied by your university, such as the Campus-wide Login (CWL) used at the University of British Columbia.

 ![Login screen](images/selectscreen.png)